Iraqi Navy

-As of February 2021, the navy had approximately 3,000 sailors and marines which form an Operational headquarters, five afloat squadrons, and two marine battalions.
+As of February 2024, the navy had approximately 3,000 sailors and marines which form an Operational headquarters, five afloat squadrons, and two marine battalions.

 Headed by Rear Admiral Muhammad Jawad, the navy had plans to build six Al Uboor-class patrol boats in Baghdad, with the first of the boats to enter service in September 2005.
 This project however, was ultimately canceled.
 Additionally, two Assad-class corvettes built for Iraq in the 1980s by Italy were originally planned to be delivered sometime around 2006–2007.
 The ships however, were found to be in a worse state than originally believed, forcing the Iraqi navy to reconsider the deal and instead buy 4, newer, smaller modified-Diciotti class vessels.
 The 5 British corvettes and 1 Soviet patrol boat operated by the Saddam Hussein-era Iraqi Navy were destroyed in the 1991 Gulf War and the 2003 U.S. invasion of Iraq, respectively.

 The Iraqi Navy is designed for coastal water protection; preventing the smuggling of people, oil and weapons; and to protect the country's oil platforms.
 As a result, it mainly needs patrol boats.
 These may be backed up by fast attack craft.
 The patrol boats need to have the ability to launch rigid-inflatable boats (RIBs) for boarding ships and also possibly be able to accommodate a helicopter which would increase their patrol capability.
 The Iraqi Navy is building a second Marine battalion.
 In 2016 the Iraqi Navy awarded money to a ship maintenance company to sustain its current fleet of ships.

 History

 Kingdom of Iraq

-The Iraqi Navy was formed in 1937 as a small four-ship force headquartered in Basra.
+The Royal Iraqi Navy was formed in 1937 as a small four-ship force headquartered in Basra.
 Between 1937 and 1958, it was primarily a riverine force.